genexplain/geneXplainR/README.md

 gx.login()

 ## Example data sets can be found under 'data/Examples'.
 Here we use a set of upregulated genes.
-my_data <- "data/Examples/TNF-stimulation of HUVECs GSE2639, Affymetrix HG-U133A microarray/Data/DEGs with limma/Normalized (RMA) DEGs with limma/Condition_1 vs. Condition_2/Up-regulated genes Ensembl"
+my_data <- paste0("data/Examples/TNF-stimulation of HUVECs GSE2639, ",
+                  "Affymetrix HG-U133A microarray/Data/DEGs with limma/",
+                  "Normalized (RMA) DEGs with limma/Condition_1 vs. Condition_2/", "Up-regulated genes Ensembl")

 ## This will be the path to the result table.
-It will be put into the 'Demo project' provided in this workspace.
+It will be put into the 'Demo project' provided
+##  in this workspace.
-my_result <- paste0("data/Projects/Demo project/Data/","my_demo_result_",Sys.Date(),"_",floor(runif(1, 1, 10^12)))
+my_result <- paste0("data/Projects/Demo project/Data/",
+                    "my_demo_result_",
+                    Sys.Date(),"_",
+                    floor(runif(1, 1, 10^12)))

 ## This invokes the functional classification analysis according
 ## to the Gene Ontology.